-WLPP - Additional Provisions for Librarians
+WLPP - Additional Provisions for Librarians1

-- 8.1 Librarian workload is a combination of tasks assigned and tasks determined through collegial interaction and self-direction.
-While the pattern of a librarian's professional activity may vary from individual to individual, the following three activities constitute a librarian's principal responsibilities: - (a) Professional practice for the Library, including teaching that has been requested or approved by a Librarian's manager.
-In considering the teaching component of normal workload for librarians, relevant factors include the factors set out in Article 4.2, if applicable. - (b) Research and scholarly contributions, including academic, professional and pedagogical contributions or activities - (c) Service, which should be broadly understood to include service to the University, Library and the profession. - 8.2 Appointed librarians will have the opportunity to discuss with the appropriate unit head or senior administrator the distribution of their duties, taking into account the need for adequate time to fulfil the 3 principal responsibilities of librarians for the next academic year, at the time of the annual performance review. - 8.3 When previously unforeseen circumstances warrant, a librarian may request an in-year adjustment to their agreed workload distribution pattern.
-Requests for an in year adjustment will be considered in a manner consistent with the Librarian Workload Policy and the WLPP. - 8.4 The workload distribution of a librarian will be taken into account at the time of the annual performance review and a written record will be retained. - 8.5 Librarian workloads shall include considerations of reasonable comparability amongst librarians with similar duties in other units.
+8.1 Librarian workload is a combination of tasks assigned and tasks determined through collegial interaction and self-direction.
+While the pattern of a librarian's professional activity may vary from individual to individual, the following three activities constitute a librarian's principal responsibilities:

+(a) Professional practice for the Library, including teaching that has been requested or approved by a Librarian's manager.
+In considering the teaching component of normal workload for librarians, relevant factors include the factors set out in Article 4.2, if applicable.

+(b) Research and scholarly contributions, including academic, professional and pedagogical contributions or activities

+(c) Service, which should be broadly understood to include service to the University, Library and the profession.

+8.2 Appointed librarians will have the opportunity to discuss with the appropriate unit head or senior administrator the distribution of their duties, taking into account the need for adequate time to fulfil the 3 principal responsibilities of librarians for the next academic year, at the time of the annual performance review.

+8.3 When previously unforeseen circumstances warrant, a librarian may request an in-year adjustment to their agreed workload distribution pattern.
+Requests for an in-year adjustment will be considered in a manner consistent with the Librarian Workload Policy, the WLPP and the MOA.

+8.4 Librarians holding appointments in more than one library unit or Division should be assigned workload in a manner consistent with their percentage appointment in each unit.
+A meeting involving the librarian and all heads of units to which the librarian is appointed should take place on an annual basis to discuss workload and to resolve any conflicts in expectations between units.
+A written record of the expectations agreed at the meeting shall be kept by the unit heads and the librarian.

+8.5 The workload distribution of a librarian will be taken into account at the time of the annual performance review and a written record will be retained.

+8.6 Librarian workloads shall include considerations of reasonable comparability amongst librarians with similar duties in other units.